zkhin/backend/SCHEMA.md

 # REAL Backend Dynamo Schema

-As [recommended by AWS](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html#bp-general-nosql-design-approach), REAL is following a single-table design.
-However, data is for the most part normalized because
+As [recommended by AWS](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html#bp-general-nosql-design-approach), REAL is generally following a single-table design.
+However,

-- primary access is through graphql resolvers which map better to normalized data than de-normalized data
-- normalized data allows for greater flexibility in access patterns, which is very useful with a brand-new product

-## Table Schema
+  - within the main table data is for the most part normalized for flexibility and ease of use with graphql resolvers
+  - feed items have been moved into their own purpose-built table

-### Types
+## Types

 - Unless otherwise noted, all types are strings.
 - Attributes that end with `At` are  (ex: `createdAt`) are of type [AWSDateTime](https://docs.aws.amazon.com/appsync/latest/devguide/scalars.html#appsync-defined-scalars), ie an ISO8601 datetime string, with timezone information that is always just 'Z'
 - Attributes that end with `Count` are  (ex: `postCount`) are numbers (non-negative integers, actually).
 - Attributes that end with `Id` are  (ex: `postId`) in general version 4 uuid's.
 An exception is `userId` which follows the format `{aws-region}:{uuid}`.

+## Tables

+### Main Table

-### Indexes
+#### Indexes

 We have no local secondary indexes.